borutkolar/food-web-app/README.md

-# Getting Started with Create React App
+# Food Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+The app is a simple personal recipe book web application where you can search through huge amount of recipes.

 ## Available Scripts